RelentlessViper/trend-adviser/README.md

 # trend-adviser
-This is a repository for an application that predicts the trend of the chosen currency on stock exchange.
+This is a repository for an application that predicts the closing price (based on n previous days) of S&P 500 currency on stock exchange.